riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

    Instead of focusing on the most important task, I wanted to make the site look pixel perfect.
 3. Get feedback on the code and the design as soon as possible.

 In hindsight, building this blog has been a fantastic learning experience!
-I felt technically challenged and I learned about the process of creating a website from scratch to live.
+I felt technically challenged, and I learned about the process of creating a website from scratch to live.
+If you are interested in the technicalities, have a read through [this complimentary blog](http://localhost:3000/blog/A%20technical%20approach%20on%20building%20this%20blog%20from%20scratch%20) to view some code.